WHAT'S NEW: 02.09.23

 Big events are happening this weekend!
 From intimate signings and creative workshops, to big comic expos and comic freebies!
 There really is a lot to keep you entertained so please do check out our events page to see what's on in your area.

 We are not a global multi-media conglomerate, so clearly we do not own any of these intellectual properties, images or literary works.
-These remain the properties of their respective corporate masters and are used within the context of our reviews and articles for entertainment purposes alone.
+These remain the assets of their respective corporate masters and are used within the context of our reviews and articles for entertainment purposes alone.